Aug 16, 2021

 Rely on a Legal Professional for Guidance

 Going through a workers’ compensation claim alone can be stressful, especially if you’re staring at a settlement offer that might be intentionally low.
-At The Law Offices of Nathaniel F. Hansford, LLC, injured workers come to our doors all the time for legal guidance.
+At Hansford McDaniel LLC, injured workers come to our doors all the time for legal guidance.
 The unfortunate truth is that they are not told enough about workers’ compensation benefits by their employers or the insurance company, so they don’t know what they should be provided after an accident or even how to ask for those benefits.
 We take great pride in being able to educate our clients about their rights and show them how we can protect those rights when it matters the most.

 Give us a call at (770) 741-2825 or contact us online to find out more.